veg/hyphy-analyses/MulticlassSynonymousSubstitutions/README.md

 ## Codon models with multiple classes of synonymous codons.

-> Analysis described by Jody Hey
+> Analysis described by Jody Hey and published in [a PNAS article](https://www.pnas.org/doi/10.1073/pnas.2023575118)

 This analysis extends the standard Muse-Gaut 94 codon substitution models to permit **multiple classes** of synonymous substitution rates.
 This is accomplished by providing a tab-separated annotation file, like this [example](codons.tsv), with three columns